 Considered one of the most astounding military minds that the world has ever known, Hannibal Barca was a Carthaginian military commander during the Second Punic War.
-His numerous feat of achievements are the exact reason why his name continues to be brought up to this day.
+His numerous military achievements are the exact reason why his name continues to be brought up to this day.
 Let’s delve right into Hannibal Barca’s history and his most notable military campaigns.

 Birth of Hannibal Barca

 Hannibal was born in 247 BC in a place in Carthage.
 The people of Carthage lived in place just around present-day Northern Tunisia.
 He was a son of an influential Carthage leader by the name Hamilcar Barca.

 Hannibal at the age of 18 was an officer under the command of his brother-in-law, Hasdrubal the Fair.
 Hasdrubal took Hannibal’s father’s command after the latter died through drowning in an expedition in Hispania.

 Then, in 221 BC, Hannibal assumed the position of commander-in-chief after the assassination of his brother-in-law.
 He succeeded in making the Olcades yield after a launched assault on the strongest of their centers, Alithia.
 In his next cause, in 220 BC, he attacked Helmantice’s and also Arbucala’s fortified defenses, which were in Vaccaei.
 Hannibal, who was heading home after his endeavors, was attacked by an alliance of Spanish clans headed by Carpetani.
 He overcame Carpetani and his army, making it his first important victory and exhibition of prowess as a tactician.